gregtour/blog-posts/article1.md

 value.

-If we hit a symbol glyph, which we will use to unambigously refer to characters that are not alphanumeric, whitespace, or newlines, then we will find the longest sequence of glyphs that correctly match a preset collection of tokens and add that token to our list of tokens.
+If we hit a symbol glyph, which we will use to unambiguously refer to characters that are not alphanumeric, whitespace, or newlines, then we will find the longest sequence of glyphs that correctly match a preset collection of tokens and add that token to our list of tokens.
 When I talk about a preset collection of tokens, I refer to the following set, which we will be generating soon in the next step.

 These built-in token symbols used in our programming language are: